-Nestled in the Nepean River valley in the lower Blue Mountains, Euroka campground is surrounded by virtually untouched eucalypt forest.
-It is a popular picnic and camping spot and one of the best places to see Blue Mountains wildlife at close range.
+Nestled in the Nepean River valley in the lower Blue Mountains near Glenbrook, Euroka campground is a popular picnic and camping spot and one of the best places to see Blue Mountains wildlife at close range.

 Mornings at Euroka are dominated by the comings and goings of Laughing Kookaburras.
 Largest members of the Kingfisher family, these birds prey on snakes, lizards and small birds and mammals.
 They are brazen, bold and loud birds.

-I found out exactly how bold when I attempted to eat a bbq lunch at Euroka.
+I found out exactly how bold when I attempted to eat my BBQ lunch.
 I had a piece of meat on the fork that I was holding in my hand while talking to a friend.
 There were quite a few birds sitting on lower branches around our spot.

 Nepean River walking trail

-We saw a few birds along the trail – Superb fairy-wrens, Rockwarbler, Eastern yellow robin, and a large colony of Bell miners, which in fact were the reason for the uncommonly low diversity of birds.
-Bellbirds are communal breeders that aggressively defend their territory from intruders, which leads to dramatically decreased species diversity in areas of their colonies.
+We saw a few birds along the trail – Superb fairywrens, a Rockwarabler (an NSW endemic), an Eastern yellow robin and a large colony of Bell miners, which in fact were the reason for the uncommonly low diversity of birds.
+Bell miners are communal breeders that aggressively defend their territory from intruders, which leads to dramatically decreased species diversity in areas of their colonies.

-As the late afternoon approaches, it is a good time to start looking for kangaroos and we were lucky to spot one.
+When we returned from the trail, it was a good time to start looking for kangaroos and we were lucky to spot one.
 A big shaggy animal with an impressive set of biceps –clearly a dominant male was grazing in the forest.

 Euroka Campground is located near the town of Glenbrook in the lower Blue Mountains.
 To reach it from Sydney, follow the Great Western Highway to Glenbrook and take the Ross Street turnoff.
 At the end of Ross Street turn left onto Burfitt Parade that will eventually become Bruce Road.
 Follow this road for 4.2km following the signs for Euroka campground.